JMM's Mahua Maji, BJP's Aditya Sahu elected unopposed to Rajya Sabha from Jharkhand | Politics

 - India

-Jharkhand Mukti Morcha's Mahua Maji and Bharatiya Janata Party's Aditya Sahu were declared elected unopposed to the Rajya Sabha from Jharkhand on Friday, an official said here.
+Mahua Maji of the Jharkhand Mukti Morcha (JMM) and Aditya Sahu of the Bharatiya Janata Party (BJP) were elected unopposed to the Rajya Sabha from Jharkhand on Friday, an official said here.

+Voting for the Rajya Sabha polls was scheduled for June 10.
+Since there were only two candidates and no withdrawal was made by any of the candidates on the last day of withdrawal of nominations on Friday, both of them were declared elected unopposed, the official said.

 Following their election, both Maji and Sahu will be making their debuts in the Upper House of Parliament.